Jasmine Paolini: 2024: Two major finals, Olympic gold

-Seeded fourth in singles at the 2024 Summer Olympics, she was upset in the third round by world No. 67, Anna Karolína Schmiedlová.
+Seeded fourth in singles at the 2024 Summer Olympics, Paolini was upset in the third round by world No. 67, Anna Karolína Schmiedlová.
 Seeded third in doubles, she and Errani won the gold medal, defeating Mirra Andreeva and Diana Shnaider in the final.
 In October, Paolini and Errani won the doubles title at the China Open, defeating Chan Hao-ching and Veronika Kudermetova in the final and becoming the first Italian doubles champions at the tournament.
 Following the title win, Paolini reached the top 10 in doubles at world No. 9 on 7 October 2024, becoming the only active player at the time, male or female, to be ranked in the top 10 in both singles and doubles.
 In singles, at the same tournament, Paolini reached the third round, where she lost to 31st seed Magda Linette.
 At the next WTA 1000, the Wuhan Open, on her debut, she reached the singles quarterfinals with wins over Yuan Yue and lucky loser Erika Andreeva.
 Paolini lost to fifth seed and eventual runner-up Zheng Qinwen.
 As a result, she reached a new career-high ranking of world No. 4 tying the record for the highest-ranked Italian singles female player with Francesca Schiavone on 28 October 2024.

 Aged 28, Paolini became the second oldest player, after Li Na, to make their debut at the WTA Finals in November, defeating Elena Rybakina in straight sets in her opening round-robin match.
 She lost her second match to Aryna Sabalenka.
-Paolini was defeated by eventual runner-up Zheng Qinwen in her final round-robin match and subsequently did not progress to the semifinals.
+The Italian was defeated by eventual runner-up Zheng Qinwen in her final round-robin match and subsequently did not progress to the semifinals.
 Partnering with Sara Errani, she also exited the doubles in the round-robin stage after compiling a record of one win and two losses.
 At the Billie Jean King Cup finals in Spain, Paolini defeated Moyuka Uchijima and then teamed with Sara Errani to overcome Shuko Aoyama and Eri Hozumi as Italy won their quarterfinal tie against Japan.
 Italy faced Poland in the semifinals and, after losing her singles match to Iga Świątek, Paolini combined again with Sara Errani to defeat Katarzyna Kawa and Świątek in the decisive doubles and secure a place in the final.
 She then defeated Rebecca Šramková to claim the winning points as Italy overcame Slovakia in the final to take the title.
 In December, Paolini and Errani were named WTA Doubles Team of the Year.